Are you thinking about giving up alcohol? After many months of excess maybe you've decided enough is enough. If so

 2. I tried Allen Carr’s Easyway to Stop Drinking Alcohol

 If you wish you could change your mindset so alcohol doesn’t have a hold over you anymore, I urge you follow Allen Carr’s Easyway to Control Alcohol.

 This method, which has been credited by dozens of celebrities for helping them quit various addictions, seeks to undo all of the brainwashing you've been exposed to about drink, and encourages you to see yourself as free from alcohol rather than it being something you’re painfully trying to withdrawal from.

-It also makes you question what benefits, if any, you’re getting from alcohol – so you no longer feel like you're missing out on anything, because you decided to stop drinking.
+It also makes you question what benefits, if any, you’re getting from alcohol – so you no longer feel like you're missing out on anything, because you decided on giving up alcohol.

-As well as reading the book (opens in new tab), I also attended Allen Carr’s Easyway to Give Up Alcohol workshop (opens in new tab) in London (there are several around the UK).
-This full-day session lead by someone who’s also given up following the method.
+As well as reading the book (opens in new tab), I also attended Allen Carr’s Easyway to Give Up Alcohol workshop in London (there are several around the UK).
+This full-day session is led by someone who’s also given up following the method.
 This reinforced everything I’d read but also offered the opportunity to ask questions and hear about other people’s experiences in the group.

 There’s also a hypnotherapy section at the end – and absolutely no role-play or group exercises, don’t worry!
-This was a game-changer for me, and also has the added benefit of helping you set a very clear date in your diary for quitting - as you won't ever want a drink again after leaving the session - and if you do, you can attend again for free.
+This was a game-changer for me, and also had the added benefit of helping you set a very clear date in your diary for quitting - as you won't ever want a drink again after leaving the session.
+And if you do, you can attend again for free.
 Allen Carr is also the author of the bestseller, The Easyway to Stop Smoking (opens in new tab).

 3. I downloaded the 'I am Sober' app